 The two operators, Mrs Mary Alice Binns and Miss Lilian Storey, after regaining their composure, lighted the emergency lights, restored the indicators, and continued to attend at the switchboard.
 Their courageous action in the interests of the community at Whitley Bay was ultimately recognised, and they duly received the medal of the Most Excellent Order of the British Empire for 'displaying great courage and devotion to duty during air raids.' - History of the Telephone in the United Kingdom' – Baldwin

 While the dawn of the radio age revolutionised warfare, the ability to shut down enemy communications played an equally significant role on the home front.
 In times of emergency, for example a German invasion, it would have been possible for the Engineering Department to disable swathes of the communications infrastructure across Britain, thus preventing occupying forces from using it.

 Prior to that, it had also been necessary for the General Post Office cable ship ‘Alert’ (above) manned by Engineering Department, to sever the communication lines between Britain and Germany prior to the declaration of war.

 It’s important to consider the role electricity played in advancing conflict communications.
 Battleships, for example, could now use more sophisticated signalling lamps to communicate with each other and the shore rather than flares.

 The outbreak of war brought women into male-dominated professions, particularly in the communications sector.
 Traditionally employed as secretaries, the need for extra bodies meant women took on roles as switchboard operators.
 They proved so proficient that the Engineering Department soon proposed an all-female night staff.

-This above report sits in the BT Archives eschews the virtues of Female rather than Male Night Staff as being a ‘more accurate worker than the man.’
+This above report sits in the BT Archives and eschews the virtues of Female rather than Male Night Staff as being a ‘more accurate worker than the man.’